gwastro/pycbc/docs/ahope/template_bank.rst

 Lalapps_tmpltbank is the legacy C-code that has been used to generate template banks for gravitational-wave data analysis since the dawn of time.
 It is a little inflexible in terms of output file names.
 We recommend using the newer pycbc_geom_nonspinbank if possible.

-lalapps_tmpltbank is supported in ahope via a wrapper script lalapps_tmpltbank_ahope, this allows us to specify all the frame files and the output file name directly.
+lalapps_tmpltbank is supported in pycbc's workflow module via a wrapper script lalapps_tmpltbank_ahope, this allows us to specify all the frame files and the output file name directly.

 The help message for lalapps_tmpltbank follows

 .. command-output:: lalapps_tmpltbank --help

-Of these options ahope and/or the wrapper script will automatically add the following, which are unique for each job. **DO NOT ADD THESE OPTIONS IN THE CONFIGURATION FILE**.
+Of these options the workflow module and/or the wrapper script will automatically add the following, which are unique for each job. **DO NOT ADD THESE OPTIONS IN THE CONFIGURATION FILE**.

 * --gps-start-time
 * --gps-end-time